Kumarg3/Alexa-Fact-Skill/README.md

 # Alexa-Fact-Skill
-It is a basic Alexa fact skill to known end to end process
+It is a basic Alexa fact skill to know end to end process